anna-rasmussen/MAG-analysis/MAG_processing.md

 ## Generate a non-redundant MAG dataset

 I generally prefer to use an average nucleotide identity cutoff of 98%.
-The [inStrain](https://instrain.readthedocs.io/en/latest/important_concepts.html#picking-and-evaluating-representative-genomes) documentation has some very helpful discussion on cutoffs and creating a non-redundant dataset.
+The [inStrain](https://instrain.readthedocs.io/en/latest/important_concepts.html#picking-and-evaluating-representative-genomes) documentation has some very helpful discussion on cutoffs and creating a non-redundant MAG dataset.

 I use [dRep](https://github.com/MrOlm/drep) to pick representative genomes, which I usually refer to as lineages, but can be called species, species representatives, OTUs, etc. in the literature.